 There are generally three stages in the application process for Social Security Disability benefits: initial application, reconsideration, and the hearing.
 In this table, you can see how West Virginia compares to the national average (all states in America) when it comes to approval rates at each of those stages.

 As the table shows, West Virginia is below the national average in approval ratings for Initial Application and Reconsideration levels by a slight margin, 5.7% and 1.8% percentage points above respectively.
 However, West Virginia is a little above the average national approval rating at the Hearing level by 6.1 percentage points.

 West Virginia Initial Application Approval Over Time

-As the table and the below chart show, West Virginia has been below the national average of Initial Applications going back to at least 2010.
-In 2020, West Virginia ranked 47th in the nation in terms of percentage approval of Initial Applications.
-While approval rates have increased in West Virginia over the last few years, they still are below the national average.
+As the table and the below chart show, West Virginia has been below the national average of Initial Applications going back to at least 2011.
+In 2021, West Virginia ranked 48th in the nation in terms of percentage approval of Initial Applications.
+While approval rates have mostly increased in West Virginia over the last few years, they still are below the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.